plt3/clip-for-me/README.md

 - create a virtual environment for Python packages (recommended); in project directory, run `python3 -m venv venv` then `source venv/bin/activate`
 - install Python dependencies: run `pip3 install -r requirements.txt`

-## Usage:
+## Quickstart:

-- record videos and timestamp highlights in a Markdown file following the specified format (see [the specification](#markdown-specification) for details)
+- record videos and timestamp highlights in a Markdown file following the specified format (see [the specification](#specification) for details)
-- convert the Markdown file to JSON with `python3 cli.py --parse-highlights /path/to/markdown-file.md`
+- convert the Markdown file to JSON with `python3 cli.py convert /path/to/markdown-file.md`
 - verify that the JSON file produced looks accurate
-- run `python3 cli.py /path/to/json-file.md` to create the highlight directories, download the videos from YouTube, and clip all the highlights from the videos
+- run `python3 cli.py all /path/to/json-file.json` to create the highlight directories, download the videos from YouTube, and clip all the highlights from the videos
   - this may take many minutes to run, especially if it has to download very large videos from YouTube.
 There should be output printed while it runs to know where the program is at

+## More Detailed Usage:

+- run `python3 cli.py -h` to print help information
+- `cli.py` has 6 subcommands.
+View help information for each one with `python3 cli.py {subcommand} -h`
+  - `python3 cli.py convert /path/to/markdown-file.md` converts the Markdown file to JSON
+    - `-o OUTPUT_FILE`: specify output file path
+  - `python3 cli.py makedirs /path/to/json-file.json` only creates the directory structure corresponding to the JSON
+  - `python3 cli.py download /path/to/json-file.json` creates the directory structure and downloads the videos in the Markdown links from YouTube
+    - `-t`: do not use any multithreading when downloading
+  - `python3 cli.py clip /path/to/json-file.json` clips the highlights from the videos that should be already present in the directories
+    - `-d DELIMITER`: specify delimiter between timestamp and description of each highlight.
+Default is "- "
+    - `-n CLIP_NUM_WORDS`: specify number of words to take from the beginning of each highlight's description to make the filename of the highlight clip.
+Default is 4
+    - `-l CLIP_LENGTH`: specify length of each highlight clip in seconds.
+Default is 10
+    - `-o CLIP_OFFSET`: specify offset of each highlight clip from the marked timestamp in seconds.
+Default is 2
+  - `python3 cli.py all /path/to/json-file.json` creates the directories, downloads the videos, and clips the highlights from them
+    - options include those of `download` and `clip`, as well as:
+    - `-s`: download YouTube videos sequentially and delete them after clipping all the highlights from them in order to take as little disk space as possible
+  - `python3 cli.py delete /path/to/json-file.json`

-## Markdown Specification:
+## Specification:

+### Markdown:

 The Markdown file should have one heading level one (#) at the top of the file, which is usually the year or season.
 This will be the top-level directory that will be created.